Lemons N Lyme

 Why You'll Love This Peach Strawberry Shortcake

-• Allergy friendly: this strawberry shortcake cake is gluten free, dairy free, corn free, and refined sugar free.
+• Allergy friendly: this strawberry shortcake cake is gluten free, dairy free, corn free, nut free, and soy free.
 Made with simple ingredients, it's perfect for everyone.

-• It's easy to make: the cake comes together quickly and easily, making it a little easier to make than sweet biscuits.
-The homemade strawberry sauce is made in under 10 minutes and you can quickly whip up a batch of homemade coconut whipped cream when ready to serve.
+• Easy to make: the cake comes together easily, the homemade strawberry sauce is made in under 10 minutes, and you can quickly whip up a batch of homemade coconut whipped cream when ready to serve.

-• Gluten free flour: be sure to use a 1:1 gluten-free flour blend with xanthan gum.
+• Gluten free flour: be sure to use a 1:1 gluten free flour blend with xanthan gum for the best result.

 • Tigernut flour: this is a nut free alternative to almond flour, but feel free to use almond flour if you tolerate it.

-• Tapioca starch: adding a little bit of starch helps provide a light texture for the perfect base cake.
+• Tapioca starch: adding a little bit of starch to gluten free baked goods helps keep the texture light.

 • Coconut oil: the dairy-free fat used in this strawberry peach shortcake.

-• Dairy-free milk and apple cider vinegar: these get mixed to make homemade buttermilk for the best texture.
+• Dairy-free milk and apple cider vinegar: these get mixed to make homemade buttermilk for the best texture without the dairy.

-• Maple syrup: a light, unrefined liquid sweetener that pairs perfectly with this recipe.
+• Maple syrup: a light, unrefined sweetener that pairs perfectly with the fruit.

-• Coconut sugar: the other unrefined sweetener used in this shortcake.
+• Coconut sugar: the other unrefined sweetener used in this shortcake to bring out the juicy flavors in the fruit.

 • Peaches: be sure to use fresh, juicy peaches when they are in season.